leeyeel/BabelDuck/README-en.md

 <br/>

+### 📖 Introduction

-> BabelDuck is a highly customizable AI conversation practice application designed for language learners of all levels, with a focus on being beginner-friendly and minimizing the barriers and cognitive load of oral expression practice.
+BabelDuck is a highly customizable AI conversation practice application designed for language learners of all levels, with a focus on being beginner-friendly and minimizing the barriers and cognitive load of oral expression practice.

-### 🚀 Key Features
+### ✨ Key Features

 - Supports common AI chat features including multiple conversation management, custom system prompts, and streaming responses
 - Seek grammar, translation, or expression refinement suggestions from AI without interrupting the current conversation, with customizable quick commands